 [Scroll]

-The packaging draws from the visual language of old Indian postage stamps and street labels, using a bold Devanagari wordmark to establish immediate cultural familiarity.
-This typographic choice anchors the product in local identity while giving it a strong, unmistakable presence on the shelf.
+The packaging takes inspiration from the visual language of vintage Indian postage stamps and street signage, using a bold Devanagari wordmark to create instant cultural recognition.
+This typographic decision firmly grounds the product in a local context while giving it a confident and highly visible shelf presence.

 WHY